RAI National Symphony Orchestra: History

 In 1931, the EIAR, Italy's newly formed public radio authority, founded its first symphony orchestra in Turin.
 Subsequent radio orchestras were established in Rome (1936), Milan (1950) and Naples (1948, integrated to the RAI in 1956).

 In 1994, the RAI merged its four orchestras (RAI Symphony Orchestra of Turin, RAI Symphony Orchestra of Rome, RAI Symphony Orchestra of Milan, and RAI Alessandro Scarlatti Chamber Orchestra of Naples) to form the national orchestra, based in Turin.
 The new ensemble's opening concerts were led by Georges Prêtre and Giuseppe Sinopoli.

 From 1996 to 2001, Eliahu Inbal held the title of Direttore onorario (honorary conductor) of the orchestra.
 Jeffrey Tate was principal guest conductor of the orchestra from 1998 to 2002, and had the title of Direttore onorario until July 2011.
 Rafael Frühbeck de Burgos was principal conductor of the orchestra from 2001 to 2007.
 Gianandrea Noseda was principal guest conductor from 2003 to 2006.
 From 2009 to 2016, Juraj Valčuha was principal conductor of the orchestra.

 James Conlon first guest-conducted the orchestra in 2009.
 In June 2015, the orchestra announced the appointment of Conlon as its next principal conductor, effective with the 2016–2017 season.
 In May 2021, the orchestra announced the appointments of Fabio Luisi as its conductor emeritus and of Robert Treviño as its next principal guest conductor.
 Treviño's contract is for 3 years.

+Andrés Orozco-Estrada first guest-conducted the orchestra in May 2022.
+On the basis of this appearance, the orchestra announced the appointment of Orozco-Estrada as its next principal conductor, effective October 2023, with an initial contract of three seasons.